 She gathered numerous teachers from various traditions and religions who each provided a 40-day program of meditations and discourses free of charge to anyone interested in participating.

 Forty minutes of practice can be divided into two sessions of 20 minutes each to reach the 40 minutes of commitment.
 It can also be divided into four 10-minute segments where you experience the stillness more often, and thus integrate it into your day in another way.
-Each person can design their practice so that it meets their personal schedule and lifestyle.Meditate with UsMeditate with Us
+Each person can design their practice so that it meets their personal schedule and lifestyle.Meet the Meditation TeachersMeet the Meditation Teachers

-We hold a vision of a world at peace—made up of a community of individuals, each committed to their personal daily spiritual practice, creating more peace on this planet.
+We envision a world at peace—made up of a community of individuals, each committed to their personal daily spiritual practice, thus creating more peace on this planet.
 We visualize people everywhere, regardless of the imagined boundaries of creed, culture, and philosophical beliefs, participating in the synchronized spiritual practice intensive, the Feast for the Soul.
 We imagine a world where all peaceful spiritual traditions and organizations are embraced,

 All Are Welcome